Why Do Pipes Make Noise? It Could Be One of These 8 Reasons

 Loose Pipes

 When you have loose pipes, especially loose hot water pipes, you can run into plumbing problems and loud noises.
-What can happen is the fasteners that hold the pipes to the studs of your home can become loose, and when the hot water from your water heater flow through copper tubing, it will expand and move slightly, then as flow of water from the water heater stops, it cools off, and the copper pipe settles back into place, rubbing against the stud and causes noisy pipes.
+What can happen is the fasteners that hold the pipes to the studs of your home can become loose.
+When the hot water from your water heater flows through copper tubing, it will expand and move slightly.
+If pipes are not properly secured to studs or joists, they can move slightly as they expand and contract, rubbing against wood or drywall.
+This creates creaking or thudding noises.
+As the flow of water from the water heater stops, it cools off, and the copper pipe settles back into place, rubbing against the stud and causing noisy pipes.

-This is something that can be a DIY fix, as you tighten down the fasteners to keep things in place, and fix your noisy water pipes and save yourself from future plumbing issues.
+This is something that can be a DIY fix.
+Securing loose pipes with clamps or foam pipe insulation to keep things in place is often an effective DIY solution to fix your noisy water pipes and save yourself from future plumbing issues.

 Loose Washers / Nuts